megaease/easeagent/doc/user-manual.md

 plugin.observability.rabbitmq.metric.appendType=console
 ```
-But the switch configuration item using `enable` as key cannot be overridden, for `boolean` type configuration is determined by a "logical AND" operation between the global and its own namespace configuration.
+But the switch configuration item using `enabled` as key cannot be overridden, for `boolean` type configuration is determined by a "logical AND" operation between the global and its own namespace configuration.

 The following sections describe the metirc and tracing configuration items,  as well as the currently supported plugins and their corresponding namespaces